KTH-IPS/esTwin/README.md

 *UR: https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver

 Usage:

+1. Install this package or add it into your ROS2 workspace
-1. $ ros2 launch solution.launch.py
+2. $ ros2 launch dtir_solution_manager solution.launch.py
-2. $ ros2 node run dtir_solution_manager solution_manager
+3. $ ros2 node run dtir_solution_manager solution_manager
+4. Follow the instructions from the terminal.
+It will configure and activate hardware interfaces and controllers in a fixed order: ABB IRB1600, KUKA KR6R700Sixx, and UR5.

 For more information, please refer to the paper.